carolinafishes/carolinafishes.github.io/_posts/software/2015-01-08-phyinformR_manual.md

 <pre> mysiterates<-c(0.00034, 0.005678, 0.0,..., 0.008967)
 </pre>
 <h3> Getting Started </h3>
-For this walkthrough, we will be using the avian tree and site rates from Prum et al.3 that are distributed with phyinformR
+For this walkthrough, we will be using the avian tree and site rates from Prum et al.3 that are distributed with PhyInformR
 <br>
 <pre>
-Need from Nick
+read.tree(system.file("extdata","Prumetal_timetree.phy",package="PhyInformR"))->tree
+as.matrix(prumetalrates)->rr
 informativeness.profile(rr,tree, codon="FALSE", values="off")
 </pre>
 <br> Easy!
 Now you can make phylogenetic informativeness profiles (Townsend 2007) that look like this